Published Jun 16, 2024 · Updated Feb 23, 2026

 What support and guidance do media studies students need?

 People-centred support is a strength in this discipline, so protect it.
-Keep staff availability visible through office hours and response norms, and coordinate academic advising with module selection to align study choices and career aims.
+Keep staff availability visible through office hours and response expectations, and coordinate academic advising with module selection to align study choices and career aims.
 Provide accessible mental health and wellbeing services, and connect students with alumni and practitioners for career insight and networking.

 How do feedback and communication practices shape engagement?